What’s different in Farming Simulator 25 modding

 Improvements in Maya

 A brand new GLSL shared for Maya, created by the game’s developers, is there to help accurately preview the colors and materials.
 This should help make model creation and adjustment significantly easier.
-It’s not entirely new – as you can integrate the shaders by yourself already.
-However, this method will be a lot easier, and will save the modders plenty of their time.
+It’s not entirely new, as you can already integrate the shaders.
+However, this method will be much easier and save the modders plenty of time.

 Converting FS22 mods to FS25

 Even with the updated shaders, the old shaders will still be supported on FS25.
-This means that old models will work perfectly fine on the latest game, despite not being as technologically advanced.
-As previously, a conversion tool, automatically adjusting old mods to work on the new game, will be available just before the game’s release.
+This means that old models will work perfectly fine on the latest game despite not being as technologically advanced.
+As mentioned, a conversion tool that automatically adjusts old mods to work on the new game will be available just before the game’s release and can be found on How to Convert mods.

 Tools and tutorials for FS25 modders

 - Maya and Blender: Maya and Blender will both be heavily supported for FS25 modding – and Blender will receive all of the main features Maya would get.
-In late October 2024, weeks before the game’s release, a modding book will be released.
-Although fairly expensive at nearly 200 dollars, it’s expected to be an excellent guide on vehicle integration.
+A modding book will be released in late October 2024, weeks before the game’s release.
+Although reasonably expensive at nearly 200 dollars, it’s expected to be an excellent guide on vehicle integration.

 - Modding Tutorials: the Collector’s Edition of the game will include a list of Blender modding tutorials, which should serve as an excellent gateway for any new modders looking for their start.
-Meanwhile, the old FS22 tutorials, which still perfectly hold up ,are available free of charge on GDN.
+Meanwhile, the old FS22 tutorials, which still perfectly hold up, are free of charge on GDN.